Thái Nguyên: Geography

 Thái Nguyên City is located on the Cầu River.
 Its area is approximately 189.705 km2 and the population was 420,000 in 2018.

 Climate

-Thai Nguyen is unique in that both its record high and low occurred in February.

 Commerce and industry

 Thái Nguyên City has long been famous throughout Vietnam for the quality of its green tea, with Tân Cương Commune producing the most widely recognized brand.
 Since 2007 it has shipped an average of about 22,000 tonnes of tea domestically and 7,500 tonnes overseas, to Algeria, France, Iran, Iraq, Japan, Pakistan, and Taiwan.
 In an effort to boost exports, the city hosted its First International Tea Festival in November 2011.
 The effort seems to have paid off.
 During the first five months of 2012, it exported 49,000 tonnes, an increase of over 15% from the prior year, with Pakistan its biggest customer.

 In 1959, the city also became the center of a nascent metallurgical industry, with the creation of Thái Nguyên Iron and Steel Company (TISCO), thanks to its ample local resources of iron ore and coal.
 The new mill produced its first cast iron in November 1963.
 In 2009, it was converted from a wholly government-owned enterprise to a partially privatized joint-stock company.
 By 2011, its output reached 230,000 tonnes of pig iron and 400,000 tonnes of steel ingots.
 Although its primary production mills are located just south of Thai Nguyen City, it now has 17 branches and 6,000 employees, with another 8 partially owned subsidiaries in 9 northern provinces.
 It has won many national awards and now exports steel to Cambodia, Canada, Indonesia, Laos, and other countries overseas.
 Masan Group also operates a tungsten mine in Dai Tu District.

 Samsung Electronics has their largest mobile phone factory in Thai Nguyen, employing over 60,000 people.
 The factory has operated since 2014 and has an area of 100 ha.

 Thai Nguyen’s export experienced a ten-fold increase to over US$23 billion in the 2013 – 2017 period.
 The province hosted nearly 7,200 businesses in 2020 with a combined capital value approaching US$5.4 billion.

 As per Thai Nguyen’s Department of Industry and Trade, for the first three quarters of 2020, the province’s total industrial gross output exceeded US$27 billion, while the domestic economic sector achieved US$1.8 billion.
 Both of these were over 70 percent of the province’s annual target.
 In the same period, foreign-invested enterprises generated close to US$23 billion, an increase of 2.3 percent over the previous year.

 Among the province’s industries, the electronics and high-tech domains delivered the best results.
 Their production increased by over 16 percent year-on-year for laptops, while earphone manufacturing grew by five percent.